 Transfer to Reserves

-There has been no material change and commitment affecting the financial performanceof the Company which occurred between the end of the Financial Year of the Company towhich the financial statements relate and the date of this Report except for the impactarising out of COVID-19.
+There has been no material change and commitment affecting thefinancial performance of the company from the end of the financial year to the date ofthis report except for the impact if any arising out of COVID-19.

 Alphageo Marine Services Private Limited (AMSPL)